Developing Your Competency Framework – Linking Skills to Company Objectives

 Clearly, a well-defined competency framework creates a unity of direction for employees on daily tasks and projects, development, and succession.

 The competency framework also becomes the guiding criterion for recruitment and selection.
 At the time of hiring new employees, a competency framework eliminates wastage of resources spent on recruiting, selecting and training the wrong people.
 A framework also ensures thorough assessment of an employee’s’ performance once it is implemented.
-These assessments give more consistent, credible and reliable results of what the employees in the organization are capable of doing.
+In addition, these assessments give more consistent, credible and reliable results of what the employees in the organization are capable of doing.

 How To Develop A Competency Framework For Your Organization?